Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 Your healthcare provider may shine a small flashlight on your scrotum.
 This may show a lump in or on your testicle.
 You may need one or more of the following tests:

 - Blood tests may be used to check for cancer markers.

 - An ultrasound or CT may show if the cancer has spread.
-You may be given contrast liquid to help healthcare providers see the cancer better.
+You may be given contrast liquid to help the cancer show up better.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.